 Tenor Luciano Pavarotti said, “People think I am disciplined.
 It is not discipline, it is devotion.
 There is a great difference.”
 (The Musician’s Way, p.
 106.)

-3. Standards Anchor Our Success
+3. Standards Anchor Our Reputations

 When we’re known for maintaining high standards, our colleagues and audiences trust us.

 Guidelines for establishing artistic and professional standards are incorporated throughout The Musician’s Way.
 Want additional help to advance your skills or career?
 Contact me for coaching via Skype.

 © 2012 Gerald Klickstein